JiaoBL1234/VRAI-Dataset/README.md

                       keypoint_label: A dictionary to store the mapping from Image Names to Vehicle Discriminative Parts Bounding Boxes.
                       test_gallery_order: A list to store Image Names in gallery set.
 It also reflects the Serial Number of gallery images.
                       test_query_order: A list to store Image Names in query set.
 It also reflects the Serial Number of query images.

+The values of color_label is 1, 2, ... , 8 which represent to the color of White, Black, Gray, Red, Green, Blue, Yellow, Brown and Others.
+The values of type_label 1, 2, ... , 6 which represent to the vehicle type of Sedan, Hatchback, SUV, Bus, Lorry, Truck and Others.
+The distributions of each categories of color and vehicle type is slightly different from the statistical informations in our <a href='https://arxiv.org/pdf/1904.01400.pdf'>paper</a> since we have cleaned up the anntotaion again.

 ## Evaluation Metrics:

 We adopt the popular mean Average Precision (mAP) and Cumulative Matching Cure (CMC) as in other ReID works.
 Besides, we host a challenge in Evalai.
 You can test the performance on our VRAI through this challenge.
 We also provide an example submission submission_t.json for you.